NBA All-Star Celebrity Game: 2014

-2015 NBA All-Star Celebrity Game
+2015

 The 2015 Sprint NBA All-Star Celebrity Game was played on Friday, February 13, 2015.
 It was held at Madison Square Garden in New York City, home of the New York Knicks.
 This was the first celebrity game played at an NBA arena in the event's history.
 The game was televised nationally by ESPN.

 This game featured 20 players including Arcade Fire frontman Win Butler, Bollywood actor Abhishek Bachchan, 2014 Little League World Series female pitcher Mo'ne Davis, WNBA player Skylar Diggins, Paralympic athlete Blake Leeper, NBA hall of famer Chris Mullin, and Memphis Grizzlies owner Robert Pera.
 This game also featured two All-Star Celebrity Game MVPs; 2010 winner Michael Rapaport and 2012, 2013, and 2014 winner Kevin Hart.

 ESPN Radio's "Mike & Mike" hosts Mike Golic and Mike Greenberg coached the West and East teams respectively.
 The West team assistant coaches were film director Spike Lee and tennis legend John McEnroe.
 New York Knicks' small forward Carmelo Anthony and former Baylor Bears center Isaiah Austin was the assistant coaches for the East team.
 Actress and singer Keke Palmer sang the national anthem, and Canadian reggae fusion band Magic! performed at halftime.

 Although the West led by Atlanta Dream point guard Shoni Schimmel with 17 points beat the East 57–51, Kevin Hart of the East who scored 15 points and won the MVP award.
 This was Hart's fourth MVP award in a row, a record for the Celebrity Game.
 Hart would then announce his retirement from the annual celebrity game.

-2016 NBA Celebrity All-Star Game
+2016

-The 2016 NBA Celebrity All-Star Game was played on February 12, 2016 at the Ricoh Coliseum in Toronto.
+The 2016 NBA Celebrity All-Star Game was played on February 12, 2016, at the Ricoh Coliseum in Toronto.

 The game was a matchup of Team Canada vs. Team USA, coached by Canadian rapper Drake, and 4-time Celebrity Game MVP Kevin Hart, respectively.
 It featured 21 players, including actors Stephan James, Jason Sudeikis, Anthony Anderson, O'Shea Jackson, Jr., Joel David Moore, and Tom Cavanagh, and TV hosts Nick Cannon, Terrence Jenkins, and the Property Brothers.
 The game also included four NBA legends in Chauncey Billups, Muggsy Bogues, Tracy McGrady, and Rick Fox, as well as Elena Delle Donne and Tammy Sutton-Brown of the WNBA.

 Despite the efforts of head coach Kevin Hart who later played in the game in the second half, Team Canada won 74–64 and Win Butler was named MVP of the game.